 Today, we drove my youngest daughter, Love, to her new home.
-It is 14.8 kms away from our residence, quite a fair distance.
-As we were driving, I was asking myself, "did I really allowed my daughter to live away from home (even if it is an educational requirement to comply with, prior to graduation in college)?
-I was telling myself, she"ll have a hard time because after her duties, she has to do her laundry, iron her clothes and prepare her own food.
+It is 14.8 km away from our residence, quite a fair distance.
+As we were driving, I was asking myself, "did I really allow my daughter to live away from home (even if it is an educational requirement to comply with, prior to graduation in college)?
+I was telling myself, she has a hard time because, after her duties, she has to do her laundry, iron her clothes and prepare her own food.
 Days prior to this date, her Dad & I were trying to dissuade her from completing her "on the job training" in a far location from home but she was adamant with her decision to go through with her plans.
-She tells us that she and five other girl friends are staying together and that they are scouting for a place near their place of work to stay.
-I know it was a sound decision on her part because academically, she would benefit from the training in the hospital and second it is practical to rent a place near their work rather than commuting to and fro everyday.
+She tells us that she and five other girlfriends are staying together and that they are scouting for a place near their place of work to stay.
+I know it was a sound decision on her part because academically, she would benefit from the training in the hospital and second, it is practical to rent a place near their work rather than commuting to and fro every day.

-Facing an empty nest, becomes a crises for midlife women.
+Facing an empty nest becomes a crisis for midlife women.
 Coming home to an empty nest leads to empty nest syndrome.
-Empty nest syndrome is feelings of depression or grief by parents living in a home from which the children have left.
+Empty nest syndrome is feelings of depression or grief of parents living in a home, from which the children have left.

 Here are the things, midlife women can do to cope up with an empty nest:

-2. Maintain continuous communication - nowadays,our loved ones is just a call away.
-How easy it is, to connect with our loved ones,it may be by text messaging, phone call or video call.
+2. Maintain continuous communication - nowadays, our loved ones are just a call away.
+How easy it is, to connect with our loved ones, it may be by text messaging, phone call or video call.
 In that way, they won't be too lonely too.
 By calling them, we can check on them on how they're doing.
-See to it that you' re not overdoing it, your child might not appreciate it anymore if your calling them at every hour.
+See to it that you' re not overdoing it, your child might not appreciate it anymore if you're calling them at every hour.

-3. Keep busy - if you're working, continue to do so, in that way, you"ll not miss so much your child.
+3. Keep busy - if you're working, continue to do so, in that way, you'll not miss so much your child.
 If you're a stay at home mom, get a hobby, it's interesting to learn new things.
 You can also engage in simple exercises.
-When we exercise, our body releases the chemicals endorphins.
-Endorphins are hormones that trigger happy feelings.
+When we exercise, our body releases the chemical

-4. Eat a well balanced diet - a balance diet has a good influence on one's mental health.
+4. Eat a well-balanced diet - a balanced diet has a good influence on one's mental health.
 It helps to overcome stress and depression.

-It is important to teach our children, proper values and love for family from the time they are little.
-Family will always be home to our children.
+It is important to teach our children, proper values and love for the family from the time they are little.
+The family will always be home to our children.
 Love and respect your children and they will love and respect you too.

 Middle life is beautiful.